Skip to content

 What functions does calcium support in the body?

-Calcium is known above all for its influence on the Bone Health known.
-However, it is very important to know that it alone has only a limited effect on bone health and that there are many other nutrients that are valuable for bone and tooth health.
-Some examples are magnesium, potassium, zinc, iron, selenium, copper, manganese, boron, silicon, vitamins B12, B9, B6, C, D and K, as well as some phytochemicals.7 In addition, calcium supports the body in other functions such as the Blood clotting, Muscle contraction or also at the Stabilization of cell membranes.
+Calcium is especially known for its influence on the Bone Health known.
+However, here it is very important to know that it alone has a limited impact on bone health and there are many other nutrients that are valuable for bone and teeth health.
+Some examples are magnesium, potassium, zinc, iron, selenium, copper, manganese, boron, silicon, vitamins B12, B9, B6, C, D and K, and some phytochemicals.7 In addition, calcium supports the body in other functions such as the Blood clotting, Muscle contraction or also at the Stabilization of cell membranes.

 The Calcium functions short and to the point: